Palpatine0/SkeletonOfThought/tutorial.md

 ## Skeleton of Thought

 ### Project Introduction
-The Skeleton-of-Thought project aims to enhance the performance and efficiency of large language models (LLMs) by leveraging parallel decoding techniques.
-Based on the concepts introduced in the "Skeleton of Thought" paper, this project outlines a method for generating concise, structured responses that are subsequently expanded into detailed answers.
-The primary goal is to implement a new template within the LangChain framework, enabling the creation of complex applications that can generate and expand multiple responses in parallel.
-This approach significantly speeds up the response generation process and enhances overall LLM performance.
+This project aims to significantly speed up the response generation of LLMs using parallel decoding techniques.
+Inspired by the "Skeleton of Thought" paper, it introduces a method to generate concise, structured responses that are expanded into detailed answers.
+Implemented within the LangChain framework, this approach breaks down complex queries into smaller chunks processed simultaneously, drastically reducing processing time and enhancing overall LLM performance.
+This project exemplifies the potential of advanced LLM techniques to make information processing faster and more efficient.

 ### Prerequisites
 - Python 3.11